haskell-gi/haskell-gi/README.md

 ## Installation

 One great source of fun when using Haskell, are the different ways to build a project.
 There are at least four different ways to build this one, using a disjoint set of tools.
-I recommend using [stack](https://docs.haskellstack.org) and [nix](https://nixos.org/nix/), because it does not need you to install some dependencies, notably `GTK`, `cairo` and `llvm 3.9`.
+I recommend using [stack](https://docs.haskellstack.org) and [nix](https://nixos.org/nix/), because it automatically (and locally) installs all dependencies, notably `GTK`, `cairo` and `llvm 3.9`, without polluting your operating system.

 ### Installation using stack and nix